OpenSemanticWorld/python-docker-app/README.md

 Run `python pn_dashboard.py` for local development.
 Supply an `accounts.pwd.yaml` file if needed.

-You can also add an existing app as submodule:
+You can also add an existing app as submodule in subfolder `app`:
 ```bash
 git submodule add <repo> apps
 ```